SAP/openui5-docs/docs/Initialization_and_Read_Requests_fccfb2e.md

     }, ...]
 }
 ```

+Consider using the binding-specific `$$patchWithoutSideEffects` parameter when using `sap.ui.model.odata.v4.Context#requestSideEffects`.
+This parameter may be used to prevent the implicit loading of side effects with the `PATCH` response, see e.g. [sap.ui.model.odata.v4.ODataModel\#bindContext](https://openui5.hana.ondemand.com/#/api/sap.ui.model.odata.v4.ODataModel/methods/bindContext)

 The `sap.ui.model.odata.v4.Context#requestSideEffects` API requires a single array as parameter, namely the concatenation of `TargetEntities` and `TargetProperties`.